LBUSESC/week6/student-post-microservices/README.md

 ---

 > ## **Step 1: Configure Database**
+> Option A: You must configure your local database username and password as `username: root` and `password: root`for running student and post microservices.
+OR
-> Update the database username and password in the `student-service.yaml` and `post-service.yaml` files located in your github repo.
+> Option B: Update the database username and password in the `student-service.yaml` and `post-service.yaml` files located in your github repo.
-> (If the file does not exist, then create a public github repo and create similar yaml files avaible at `[student-service.yaml](https://github.com/LBUSESC/microservices-config-server)`.)
+> (If you don't have github repo with these yaml files, then create a public github repo and create similar yaml files avaible at `(https://github.com/LBUSESC/microservices-config-server)`.)

 ---